Research & Data

-Looking ahead, the forecast for growth in the second half of 2016 was revised down slightly from an annualized pace of 1.5 percent to a more moderate pace of 1.1 percent.
-The forecast suggests that 60,700 jobs will be added in the state this year and that employment in December 2016 will be 12.0 million (Chart 1).
+Based on the forecast, 96,200 jobs will be added in the state this year and employment in December 2016 will be 12.0 million (Chart 1).

-While the Dallas Fed’s Texas Leading Index fell slightly in June, the net three-month change was a mild but positive 0.24 percent (Chart 2).
+The Dallas Fed’s Texas Leading Index picked up modestly in July, although the net three-month change was negative at -0.74 percent (Chart 2).

 The Dallas Fed Texas employment forecast projects job growth for the calendar year and is estimated as the 12-month change in payroll employment from December to December.
 The forecast reported above is a point estimate with 80 percent confidence bands; in other words, the true forecast lies within the bands on Chart 1 with 80 percent probability.

 The Dallas Fed Texas Employment Forecasting Model is based on a transfer function that utilizes past changes in state employment along with past changes in the Dallas Fed’s Texas Leading Index (TLI).
 Changes in the TLI have an impact on employment with a lead time of three months, and the effect dies out slowly over time.
 The regression coefficients on lagged changes in employment and the TLI are highly statistically significant, and the model as a whole has been accurate relative to other forecasters over the past two decades.